apache/flink-cdc/README.md

 ### Documentation Contribute

-Flink cdc documentation is located at `docs/content`.
+Flink cdc documentations are located at `docs/content`.

 The contribution step is the same as the code contribution.
 We use markdown as the source code of the document.